 We only take a maximum of 10 women on this journey.
 Once you express your interest in joining us, we will send you a short questionnaire.
 When your registration is accepted, it’s essential that you pay your deposit of $1000.

 You can then pay the balance in full, or in a few instalments, with the final amount being required by September 14, 2018.
 Please contact us to discuss payment plans.

 We prefer to be paid by bank direct deposit, International bank transfer or personal cheque.
 Paypal is available if needed.

 Your deposit is used by us to secure accommodation and is non refundable by our hotels.
 If you cancel prior to 8 weeks before the retreat, your deposit is non refundable unless we can find someone else to take your place, but we will refund any other money paid.

 If you cancel 8 weeks or less before the retreat, no money can be refunded unless we can find someone to take your place.

-For any money refunded due to cancellation, there will be a $75 administrative charge.
+For any money refunded due to cancellation, there will be an $80 administrative charge.